Xiangyi1996/double-batched-fft-library/docs/manual/build.rst

     . /opt/intel/oneapi/setvars.sh

-Enter the directory containing your local copy of the repository (typically called tiny-dpcpp-nn) and run
+Enter the directory containing your local copy of the repository (typically called tiny-dpcpp-nn) and run the following  cmake commands.

 .. code:: console